Cancer Research UK logo.

 Megestrol acetate (Megace)

 Megestrol acetate is a type of hormone treatment.
 It is also called Megace or megestrol.
-It is a man made version of the hormone progesterone.
-Progesterone is one of the female hormones but men also produce a small amount of it.

 • come back after treatment (recurred or relapsed)